Sensitivity Analysis for Linear Estimators: Implementation

 Inference proceeds by a standard percentile bootstrap.
 For a given dataset, we can redraw observations with replacement.
-For every bootstrap draw $b$, we re-estimate propensities and weight bounds with propensities updated via one-step updating and estimate bootstrap upper and lower bounds $\hat{\psi}^+_{b}$ and $\hat{\psi}^-_{b}$.
-We do not re-estimate the quantile regression grid in bootstraps because, as we plan to show in the next version of this work, the quantile estimates have a second-order effect on the estimates.
+For every bootstrap draw $b$, we reestimate propensities via one-step updating, and reestimate the weight bounds accordingly.
+We then estimate bootstrap upper and lower bounds $\hat{\psi}^+_{b}$ and $\hat{\psi}^-_{b}$.
+We do not reestimate the quantile regression grid between bootstraps, which introduces a squared outward bias.
 The 95\% confidence interval for the identified set is the set bounded by the 2.5th quantile of the $\hat{\psi}^-_{b}$ draws and the 97.5th quantile of the $\hat{\psi}^+_{b}$ draws.
+The 95\% confidence intervals for the one-sided lower and upper bounds is the set bounded by the 5th quantile of the $\hat{\psi}^-_{b}$ draws or the 95th quantile of the $\hat{\psi}^+_{b}$ draws.
 The quantiles of the estimated bounds $\{ \psi^-_b\}, \{ \psi^+_b\}$ then form the confidence interval for the identified set.

-We also calculate two-sided 95\% confidence intervals for the lower and upper bound analogously.
+We compare our estimates and confidence intervals to the true bounds.
+We obtain a close estimate of the true bounds numerically.
+In particular, we average the closed-form identified set for $E[Y(1) - Y(0) \mid X]$ over one million draws of $X$.
+With the true $\psi^+$ and $\psi^-$ essentially known, we can assess the validity of our estimation and inference procedures.

 For a given sensitivity parameter $c$, we run 1,000 simulations of the data with 2,000 observations.
 Within each simulation, we take 1,000 bootstrap draws and calculate the bounds for each bootstrap draw.
+We also evaluate the coverage rate of the $c = 0.1$ estimates for slightly larger $c$, in which case the true identified set is the reals.
+We denote the resulting coverage rates in tables as $c = 0.1 + \epsilon$.